-Amy Perich is currently studying Bachelor Of Health Science (Nutritional Medicine).
+Amy Perich is currently studying Bachelor Of Health Science (Clinical Nutrition).
 Since a very young age, health and fitness has been her passion.

 “I am a true believer in nature, and its healing properties, and have experienced this myself – overcoming a health issue which doctors didn’t believe it was possible until I proved them wrong, by doing it my way, natures way.”

 Here are 5 brain fuelling foods that Amy uses to improve concentration and beat stress so she can master her studies.

 Chocolate lovers rejoice!
 Cocoa beans are packed with Magnesium, Flavanols and Antioxidants.

 Flavanols have been shown to improve cognition by increasing blood flow to the brain.
 Consuming dark chocolate (70%+ cocoa) has also been linked to increase serotonin and dopamine levels.
 You can add Cacao into smoothies, hot chocolates, and porridge.

 Recipe idea: Choc Peanut butter Smoothie

 Ingredients: 1 Frozen Banana, 1 Tbsp Peanut Butter, 1 Tbsp Cacao blended with 1 Cup almond milk & Ice.

 For additional bonus: + 1 Scoop Protein powder + 1 Handful baby spinach